KILTprotocol/web3-login-demo/README.md

 You can decide which credentials to accept.
 They could be issued by yourself or by other attesters.

-This is basically like asking for an ID-Card insead of a customer number, in order to provide a personalized service.
+This is basically like asking for an ID-Card instead of a customer number, in order to provide a personalized service.
 This means that each user does not need to setup an account and password just for your website.
 Additionally, this avoids third parties (usually powerfull data-collecting companies) from tracking your interactions with your clients.
 Not even the KILT developers can track it.